molker/CSC3210-GroupProject/README.md

 	* A coach can not report to anyone (head coach)

 ### Normalization Process
+We normalized our teams and our seasons table so that it is a 1-1 relationship by changing the seasons table to a schedule table.
 <!-- if parts aren't normalized, state why -->

 * Divisions